Request a Callback

 Will I need to attend court for my eyelid surgery compensation claim?

 The law in England states that a person has up to three years to make a medical negligence claim, including eyelid surgery claims.
-This time period begins from when you underwent the surgery, or the date on which you realised (or ought to have realised) the eyelid surgery had gone wrong.
+This time period begins from when you underwent the surgery, or the date on which you realised (or should have realised) the eyelid surgery had gone wrong.
 There is a period of time following the surgery when you are healing, so it may not be immediately obvious whether the symptoms you are experiencing are a normal part of the healing process, or whether it is a sign that something has gone wrong.

 If you have had eyelid surgery go wrong, we would urge you to get in touch with us promptly, so we can start the eyelid surgery claims process as soon as possible.